michael-collins/feeling-responsive/collections/_assignments/modeling-the-airline-chair.md

    * moving, rotating, and scaling vertices, edges, and faces
    * mirroring and duplicating geometry
 4. Clean up your [edge flow](https://www.youtube.com/watch?v=Lip59doQQRk).
-5. Save the 3D scene file as '**_LASTNAME_-modeling-b1.blend'** (I.E. – _collins_-modeling-b1.blend) in the project folder.
+5. Save the 3D scene file as '**_LASTNAME_-modeling-chair.blend'** (I.E. – _collins_-modeling-b1.blend) in the project folder.
    * File naming conventions are used to allow your instructor to organize 1,000's of student submitted files, please follow naming conventions.
-6. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-modeling-b1.zip.**
+6. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-modeling-chair.zip.**
 7. Upload the .zip file to the assignment dropbox.
-8. Double check that you've included all files and that your ZIP file can be downloaded and opened.
+8. Double check that you've included all files and that your .zip file can be downloaded and opened.